Plastic Mesh Components for Filter Element Manufacturers

 We'll customer convert to your specfic size requirements!

 Extruded cores provide structural support in cartridge filtration.
 Designers can chose from a wide range of diameters, apertures, and open areas.
 And unlike injection molded cores, custom designs typically have minimal tooling costs.

-We also custom fabricate tubes to larger diameters from a variety of flat mesh or nonwoven products or bond nonwovens to the outer surface of rigid tubes using our welding capabilities.
-This short YouTube video illustrates alternatives available in both rigid mesh tubes and custom formed tubes.
+We also custom fabricate tubes to larger diameters from a variety of flat mesh or nonwoven products or bond nonwovens to the outer surface of rigid tubes using a proprietary forming and welding technique.

 Flow Channel Spacers